davidfekke/fek.io/src/blog/2021-05-16/should-i-use-node-js-to-process-my-images.md

 }());
 ```

-While this is extremely neat that it is posible to use PhotoShop and Node.js together, it is not practicle to keep both Node.js and PhotoShop on the same server.
+While this is extremely neat that it is possible to use PhotoShop and Node.js together, it is not practical to keep both Node.js and PhotoShop on the same server.
 Plus PhotoShop only runs on Windows and MacOS.

 ## Make an AppIcon with Sharp-AppIcon